AleksVo1/petsmart/README.md

 * WebDriver executables (e.g., ChromeDriver, Firefox GeckoDriver) added to your system's PATH.
 * Import the Project: Import the project into your preferred Integrated Development Environment (IDE), such as IntelliJ IDEA or Eclipse.

-4. **Run Test Cases:** Open and run the test cases located in the ca.petsmart.webPages package.
+3.**Run Test Cases:** Open and run the test cases located in the ca.petsmart.webPages package.
 For example:

 `public class LoginTest extends BasePageTest {